Machina/The Machines of God: Recording

+Many of the lyrics almost certainly reflect Corgan trying to come to terms with the band ending and the need to move on.
+In "This Time" he whispers "This time I need to know, I really must be told, that it's over" while in "With Every Light" he sings "It's almost over, it's almost over, no more war and no more soldier" over a hazy-sounding acoustic guitar.
+Other songs, including "Wound", "'I of the Mourning'" and "Try, Try, Try" cover survival - likely in reference to Corgan getting over recent professional and personal crises including Jimmy Chamberlin's departure from the band and the death of his mother, Martha.
+Songs with lyrics inspired Corgan's original abstract concept for the album remain only in places, most notably in "Glass and The Ghost Children" and "The Everlasting Gaze".
+According to Corgan, the album was structured so that the first eight tracks would be "more poppy", and the last seven "more arty".
+Generally, Corgan appraised the sound of the album as "a rock 'n' roll approach with pop sensibility".

 Marketing and release

 Machina was released as a single album on February 29, 2000, with a bonus disc, Still Becoming Apart, available at certain stores.

-"I of the Mourning" was a promotional single for Machina/The Machines of God.
+"I Of The Mourning" was a promotional single for Machina/The Machines of God.

 A video was made for "Stand Inside Your Love", the planned first single, in late 1999, but at the last minute, "The Everlasting Gaze" was issued as the album's first promotional radio single in December 1999.
 "Stand Inside Your Love" was released as the first commercially available single on January 21, 2000.
 "I of the Mourning" was also released as a promotional single and received limited airplay.
 "Heavy Metal Machine" was issued as a promotional cassette but was not distributed to radio stations.

 On March 9, the band went on the Thursday edition of @MTV Week at Broadway Studios in New York City for a half-hour live TV special.
 During the broadcast they performed "The Everlasting Gaze" as well as "I of the Mourning" after an online and call-in voting competition between three songs from Machina.
 The special also featured Carson Daly interviewing the band members and online chats with the band, and an interactive online video for "The Crying Tree of Mercury".

 On May 23, Corgan announced on KROQ-FM that the band would be breaking up at the end of the year.
 The band reconvened in a studio to finish off the leftover Machina tracks, but Virgin remained uninterested, so the band released Machina II on their own in September, handing them off to fans to distribute free over the Internet.

 The video for the final single, "Try, Try, Try", directed by Jonas Åkerlund, was released on September 11, 2000, but did not receive airplay in the US due to its graphic content.